Mealybugs on Chinese Evergreen — White Colonies in the Growing Crown

 Symptoms

-- white cottony or waxy material visible in the growing crown or where leaves attach to the stem
+- white cottony or waxy tufts visible in the growing crown, wedged where new leaves are still tightly furled

-- white powder on the petiole bases near the soil
+- similar white powder or fluff at the petiole bases near the soil line, where old leaf sheaths overlap

 Causes